-- b.
-Refer the case to social services for assistance if you aren't sure if the adult is acting in loco parentis. - c.
-The child is eligible for TANF/SFA if the adult is acting in loco parentis, and passes the background check required under WAC 388-454-0006: - i.
-Document which child(ren) the adult acts as a parent for in the remarks for the AU page; - ii.
-Refer the adult(s) for a background check as required under WAC 388-454-0006; and - iii.
-Notify the child's parent of the TANF/SFA approval as required in the Worker Responsibilities under WAC 388-454-0025. - 2.
+Document which child(ren) the adult acts as a parent for in the remarks for in the AU page;

+- Refer the adult(s) for a background check as required under WAC 388 454 0006; and - Notify the child's biological parent(s) of the TANF/SFA approval as required in the Worker Responsibilities under WAC 388-454-0025. - o Provide the caregiver information of exemptions under WAC 388-422-0020, the requirement to collect child support from the non-custodial parents, where there are safety concerns for the caregiver or the child. - Process the background check for all adults 18 years of age or older residing in the household and evaluate the findings with a Character, Competence and Suitability review for the caregiver to provide care to the child in the home. - Accept a certificate of parental improvement, from the In Loco Parentis caregiver, as described in WAC 110-05-0001. - o Provide voluntary assessment, voluntary home visit and offer resources to the child in the home of the In Loco Parentis caregiver. - 1.
 If the courts place a child with a non-parental relative by court order (e.g., a dependency order) and a parent of the child moves into the home: - a.
 Count the parent, not the relative the court placed the child with, as the child's parent, and redetermine eligibility for TANF or SFA.
 (See WAC 388-408-0015 to decide who must be in a TANF/SFA AU.) - b.
 Refer the client (the parent) for a protective payee if you have a reason to believe the parent won't use the assistance for the child's benefit.
 (Note: Don't change the payee until you receive notification that the AU needs a protective payee under WAC 388-460-0035.) - c.
 Notify the Department of Children, Youth and Families (DCYF), Child Welfare, Child Protective Services (CPS) Regional Contact or call the statewide Child Abuse and Neglect Mandatory Reporter hotline (1.886.ENDHARM [1.886.363.4276]) if the court order restricts contact between the child and a parent or if there is a history of abuse or neglect of the child by a parent.